About Social Anxiety

-We recently checked some online surveys to find out what people feared the most, and very high on the list was public speaking.
-This is not surprising as standing in front of a group of people and talking is one of those situations where people feel very exposed.
-The main worry they have is that they look and sound foolish, when on most occasions, they are doing just fine.
+Public speaking is often high on the list of examples of social anxiety.
+This is unsurprising as standing in front of a group of people and speaking is one of the situations where people feel most vulnerable and exposed.
+The main worry you may have is that you may look and sound foolish when you are doing just fine on most occasions.

-People who need to speak in public regularly, usually become accustomed to it, and develop a range of skills and behaviours that help them overcome their “nerves.”
-However, for around 12% of the population, social anxiety or social phobia is a debilitating condition.
-It restricts their access to employment and education opportunities, all kinds of social contact and in extreme cases, even normal outings like shopping.
+People who need to speak in public regularly usually become accustomed to it and develop a range of skills and behaviours that help them overcome their “nerves.”
+However, for around 11% of the population, social anxiety or social phobia is debilitating.
+It restricts your access to employment and education opportunities, all kinds of social contact and, in extreme cases, even normal outings like shopping.

-Social Anxiety Puts the Brakes on a Normal Life
+Social Anxiety Put the Breaks on a Normal Life

 Just imagine what your life would be like if an invitation to a birthday party caused you to feel anxious and on edge.
-How restricted would your life be if you feared talking to authority figures like your boss, or initiating a conversation with a new work colleague or even voicing your opinion in a meeting?
-People with social anxiety actively avoid these situations and others where they feel they are being observed or judged, making a normal life very difficult.
+How restricted would your life be if you feared talking to authority figures like your boss, initiating a conversation with a new work colleague, or even voicing your opinion in a meeting?
+People with social anxiety actively avoid these situations and others where they feel they are being observed or judged, making everyday life very difficult.

-These extreme and persistent behaviours are much more intense and long-lasting than the normal “butterflies” most of us experience in a new social situation.
-Often, people who develop social phobia have been shy throughout their childhood, and find that their anxieties become more pronounced during adolescence.
+These extreme and persistent behaviours are much more intense and long-lasting than the usual “butterflies” most of us experience in a new social situation.
+Often, people who develop social phobia have been shy throughout childhood and find that their anxieties become more pronounced during adolescence.
 What is also known is that there is help available.

-We regularly treat patients with social anxiety here at Brisbane City Psychologists, using evidence based techniques such as understanding their own social anxiety disorder pattern and letting go of habitual negative behaviours in social situations.
-Our caring psychology techniques in Brisbane enable patients to challenge and change the thinking habits that create the anxiety.
+Most psychologists treat patients with social anxiety using evidence-based techniques such as CBT Therapy.
+CBT helps you understand your own social anxiety disorder patterns and let go of habitual negative behaviours in social situations.
+CBT Therapy also helps you challenge and change your thinking habits that create social anxiety.

-Role playing and video feedback in sessions assist to decrease self-consciousness and patients who practice these techniques build confidence gradually.
-We then introduce them to the types of social situations they have been avoiding in a measured and supportive way.
+Role-playing and video feedback in sessions assist in decreasing self-consciousness.
+People who practise these techniques build confidence gradually.
+A psychologist will then introduce you to the types of social situations you have been avoiding in a measured and supportive way.